Effects of Male to Female Hormones – HRT MTF Hormone Effects

-The impact of hormone replacement therapy varies from person to person.
-However, there are some typical responses that are reasonable to expect, such as the following:
+The impact of male to female hormones (HRT MTF) varies from person to person.
+However, there are some typical responses that are reasonable to expect from feminizing hormones for male-to-female persons (MTF HRT) which will be discussed here.

-ONE THING HRT DOES NOT HELP IS YOUR VOICE.
-FOR A RESOURCE TO ASSIST YOU WITH VOICE, Click Here!
+ONE THING MTF Hormones (HRT MTF) DOES NOT HELP IS YOUR VOICE.
+Here is a resource to consider TO ASSIST YOU WITH feminizing your VOICE.

 Breast development – This will vary greatly, as it does with the genetic female population.
-The breast tissue growth typically takes at least two years to reach maximum size, and it is rare for breast development for MtF’s to exceed a B cup size.
+The breast tissue growth typically takes at least two years to reach maximum size.
+MTF HRT effects on breast development rarely and it is rare for breast development to exceed a B cup size.

 Within the first couple months of hormone therapy, a nodule-like formation behind the nipple develops and along with this is significant tenderness/sensitivity in the area, much as it does in adolescent females.
 These changes are induced by an increase in the ductal system behind the nipple and it is a part of the transition process that will typically normalize in a matter of months.